Avondale Study — Design Division

 A Stronger, More Walkable Urban NodeSeeking to implement Plan West Ashley, the Design Division has undertaken a study to determine if a parking garage is feasible.
 Upon initial analysis, we determined the project to be about more than parking – public spaces, intersections, parking lots, and other features of the district are in need of closer evaluation and retrofitting.
 We engaged property owners, neighborhood leaders, transportation officials, and other key stakeholders to develop urban design strategies for the district.

-See also The Low Battery — Design Division
+See also What is a Design Center? — Design Division

 The primary strategy involves repair and realignment of two major intersections of Savannah Highway: one at Magnolia Road and the other at Avondale Avenue.
 Physical adjustments at these two locations accomplish the following: 1) creation of two complete intersections to improve pedestrian and bicycle connectivity, 2) creation of a single development parcel large enough for a parking garage lined with shops, and 3) development of small public spaces reclaimed from unsafe driveways and parking areas.Urban Form OptionsWhile a parking garage fits onto the newly-created, large block, it was important to understand trade-offs involved with inserting such a mass onto the site and consider other options that could be constructed.
 The image below conveys these simple trade-offs.
 A large mixed-use parking garage would provide substantial opportunities for mixed-use and district-wide parking.
 A smaller, shopfront building arrangement would provide only a small increase in district parking, but would be a more modest-scale urban form fitting into the area.
 The street realignment provided in either option provides significant traffic, safety, placemaking, and urban revitalization benefits.